Defending the State: A Skeptical Look at “Regulatory Reform” in the Eighties, 61 University of Colorado Law Review 517 (1990)

 Date of Authorship for this Version

 Rose-Ackerman, Susan, "Defending the State: A Skeptical Look at “Regulatory Reform” in the Eighties" (1990).
 Faculty Scholarship Series.
-Paper 596.
+596.